-Michael Seltenreich (born in 1988) is a New York based Israeli composer of contemporary music whose eclectic style is shaped by having lived and studied in Israel, France, and the United States.
-Having won prestigious awards such as the Toru Takemitsu Composition Prize (Japan), the Martirano Competition (USA), and the Prime Minister Award in composition (Israel) secured his place as one of the central voices of his generation.
+Michael Seltenreich (born 1988) is a New York-based Israeli composer whose style is shaped by having lived and studied in Israel, France and the United States.
+Having won awards such as the Toru Takemitsu Composition Prize (Japan), Martirano Competition (USA) and the Prime Minister Award in composition (Israel), he has secured a place among the voices of his generation.